IBM/resilient-java-microservices-with-istio/README.md

 > Note: using fault injection or mixer rule won't able to trigger the circuit breaker because all the traffic will be aborted/delayed before it get sent to the cloudant's Envoy.

-## 4. Add resiliency feature - Circuit Breakers (Load balancing pool ejection)
+## 4. Circuit Breakers - Load balancing pool ejection

 > Note: We will use the same circuit breaker policy from the previous step.